zcaceres/capio-api/meta/project-checklist.md

   - OK!
 Accepts multipart POST requests with media files
   - OK!
 Transcribes using the Capio Sync API (https://capio.readme.io/docs/transcription-rest-api)
   - OK!
 Validate if uploaded file is media
-  - Returns ONLY transcript text and the request ID, not the raw response
+  - OK!
+Returns ONLY transcript text and the request ID, not the raw response
   - Results of each transcription request should be persisted (PostgreSQL) as request ID and text
 - GET api at /transcripts/:id
   - Retrieve transcripts via ID